 As we said earlier, for the most part, splurging on access to the Lightning Lanes isn’t really needed at Epcot on most days.
 While several attractions are included in Genie+, you are typically able to experience most, if not all, of them without spending anything extra.

-Still, having said all of that, unless you happen to be visiting on days when the park is especially busy, paying for Genie+ shouldn’t be required.
+The only exception to this rule is, of course, Guardians of the Galaxy: Cosmic Rewind.
+Not only is it the only Individual Lighting Lane attraction currently at Epcot, but it is also one of the most in-demand rides in all of Walt Disney World.
+As a result, we think ponying up the cash for it is well worth it.
+Still, aside from all of that, unless you happen to be visiting on days when the park is especially busy, paying for Genie+ shouldn’t be required.
 Here’s what is included if you do decide to upgrade:

 Disney and Pixar Short Film Festival

 Journey into Imagination with Figment

 Living with the Land